Aussie honey bee industries under threat

 Strong case for a strong honey

-Because of these natural qualities, the Australian manuka industry has a scope that reaches far beyond richly sweet honey for your toast.
-Manuka’s powerful properties have led to the honey being listed as a medical product by Australia’s Therapeutic Goods Administration, and approved by the US Food and Drug Administration for use in wound care and to fight superbugs such as MRSA.
-For consumers, Australian manuka-based retail products have been developed that can treat conditions such as eczema and acne, and Manuka Life is also shortly to release manuka baby products.
+Because of these qualities, the Australian manuka industry has a scope that reaches far beyond sweet honey for your toast.
+Manuka’s properties have led to the honey being listed as a medical product by Australia’s Therapeutic Goods Administration.
+It’s also approved by the US Food and Drug Administration for use in wound care and to fight superbugs.
+For consumers, Australian manuka-based retail products have been developed that can treat conditions such as eczema and acne.
+Manuka Life is also to release manuka baby products.

 “Australian manuka is not just about bees and honey,” Callander asserts.
-“It’s about downstream manufacturing and value-added goods in Australia that are suitable for the pharmaceutical and medical industries.
+“It’s about downstream manufacturing and value-added goods suitable for the pharmaceutical and medical industries.
 Then there’s research, production, sales and marketing, distribution, logistics.
-It can employ a lot of people, and all for a very healthy, naturally based antibacterial, anti-inflammatory, antimicrobial product.
+It can employ a lot of people.
+And all for a healthy, natural antibacterial, anti-inflammatory, antimicrobial product.”

 To devastate the entire Australian manuka industry over a single word could lead to repercussions that would resonate across countless sectors.
 And so, the battle continues.

-“We are fighting a New Zealand government who seems to be funding this initiative, which is very unusual for government to do,” Callander says.
-“They’ve just announced $6 million in funding to support the Intellectual Property Office trademark certification, which we are now trying to fight as an association.
+“We’re fighting a government that seems to be funding this initiative, which is very unusual for government to do,” Callander says.
+“They’ve announced $6 million in funding to support the Intellectual Property Office trademark certification, which we’re now trying to fight.

 You can support the Australian manuka honey industry by only buying Australian manuka honey.
-Look for the AMHA’s Mark of Authenticity on the label, which guarantees that the honey is pure, entirely produced in Australia and has been tested by an independent, approved laboratory to ensure it meets minimum standards of naturally occurring antibacterial components methylglyoxal (MGO) and dihydroxyacetone (DHA).
+Look for the AMHA’s Mark of Authenticity on the label.
+This guarantees that the honey is pure, entirely produced in Australia and has been tested by an independent, approved laboratory to ensure it meets minimum standards of naturally occurring antibacterial components methylglyoxal (MGO) and dihydroxyacetone (DHA).

 John Harvey is the Managing Director at AgriFutures Australia.
-Formerly the Rural Industries Research and Development Corporation, AgriFutures Australia is working to grow the long-term prosperity of Australian rural industries, representing the interests and aspirations of farmers and rural communities.
+AgriFutures Australia is working to grow the long-term prosperity of Australian rural industries.
+It represents the interests and aspirations of farmers and rural communities.